 I personally don't like cardio and don't do it as regularly as I probably should.
 However, it has its importance.
 There are a lot of studies in which it can even benefit bodybuilding training.

 But here we fall into the same doubt, how much is enough and how much is too much?

 Cardio, in a moderate form, will allow several benefits, namely in terms of performance improvement in the weight room.

-However, if it is performed too much, it may decrease the recovery capacity between workouts, which, consequently, will result in a reduction in the ability to use an intensity and volume of training adequate to have a hypertrophic response.
+However, if performed too much, it may decrease the ability to recover between workouts, which, consequently, will result in a reduction in the ability to use an intensity and volume of training adequate to have a hypertrophic response.